Rhinoplasty (Nose Surgery) NYC

 The nasal fracture and septoplasty can be performed by restoring your nose to its pre-injury appearance.
-This is not a rhinoplasty, but is reconstructive in nature.
+This is not rhinoplasty, but is reconstructive in nature.

 Your downtime may vary according to the complexity of the operation and your goals.
 Bruising may also vary, but is almost totally gone by 10-12 days after your rhinoplasty.
 If still present at that time, you may apply a light cover-up makeup to conceal any remnant of the discoloration.

 Reimbursement after a rhinoplasty or septoplasty may vary depending on your insurance carrier.
-Generally, each company will provide some type of reimbursement if there is a degree of difficulty breathing, and is clearly documented.
+Generally, each company will provide some type of reimbursement if there is a degree of difficulty in breathing, and is clearly documented.
 Each area may require different documentation.
 We will work with your insurance carrier to determine the pre-certification that may be necessary.

 - Septoplasty surgery